launchdarkly/hello-dotnet-server/README.md

 ## Build instructions

-1. Set the environment variable `LAUNCHDARKLY_SERVER_KEY` to your LaunchDarkly SDK key.
+1. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_FLAG_KEY` to the flag key; otherwise, a boolean flag of `sample-feature` will be assumed.

     ```bash
-    export LAUNCHDARKLY_SERVER_KEY="1234567890abcdef"
+    export LAUNCHDARKLY_SDK_KEY="1234567890abcdef"
     export LAUNCHDARKLY_FLAG_KEY="my-boolean-flag"
     ```